Roof Decking Replacement is not something you often think about.

 - Leaks – Leaks are a tell-tale sign of damaged decking material.
 A leaky roof can seriously undermine the structural integrity of your roof, giving the opportunity for mold to infiltrate your attic.
 Examine the effectiveness of metal flashing on your roof and check for damages.

-- The Unevenness of Roof: Improper water flow and drainage can pose a threat to the condition of decking material especially wood, causing sagging roof, excess flooding, and eventually your roof is compromised.
+- The Unevenness of Roof: Improper water flow and drainage can pose a threat to the condition of decking material, especially wood, causing a sagging roof, excess flooding, and, eventually, your roof is compromised.

 Where to Find a Roofing Contractor